-Figure 3.
-Seep-carbonate outcrops from the three examined geological settings. (a) Seep-carbonates hosted in the wedge-top basin (Termina Fm) in the Montebaranzone area (outcrop 1 in Figure 1), dotted line marks the geometry of the seep-carbonate bodies. (b) Castagno d’Andrea seep-carbonates enclosed in pelitic interval of the inner foredeep (Marnoso-arenacea Fm), (outcrop 20 in Figure 1). (c) Montepetra seep-carbonates hosted in slope fine-grained sediments (Ghioli di letto Fm), (outcrop 13 in Figure 1).

 3.1.
 Wedge-Top Epiligurian Basins

 Montebaranzone

 Location.
 Emilia Apennines.
 Hundreds of seep-carbonate bodies crop out extensively between Parma and Bologna Apennines (Figure 1), enclosed within marly sediments of the Termina Fm (late Serravallian−early Messinian), made up of slope deposits up to 500 m thick.
 In the upper portion, the Termina Fm is represented by the Montardone mélange, a chaotic body made up of polygenic and heterometric blocks dispersed in a fine-grained matrix.
 Seep-carbonate deposits reach the maximum concentration in the Montebaranzone syncline (Modena area), associated with the Montardone mélange (for geological details see [42]).